Shell Oman Marketing Company

 This ensures that the company not only benefits from Shell's world-class marketing expertise, it is also able to call upon first-hand knowledge of the Sultanate’s business needs and practices.

-- Shell Oman has reached an Omanization level of approximately 92%
+- Shell Oman has reached an Omanization level of more than 96%

-- Shell Oman owns and operates Oman's only oil blending plant
+- Shell Oman owns and operates Oman's only ISO certified lubricants blending plant which creates in-country value through producing made-in-oman Shell lubricants.

 “To enhance profitability through innovative management strategies while ensuring cost effectiveness and harnessing creative ideas.”